oliver-sierra-telus/DSU-design-pattern-doc/creationPatterns/singleton/Singleton.md

 - You gain a global access point to that instance.
 - The singleton object is initialized only when it's requested for the firs time.
 **Cons:**
-- Cloning commplex objects that have circular references might be very tricky.
+- Cloning complex objects that have circular references might be very tricky.